Ferns & Focus

 The plant produces a milky sap containing latex and furocoumarins, which can cause skin irritation and gastrointestinal distress if ingested by pets or humans.

-Care Guide
+Care Notes

 Place your Creeping Fig in bright, indirect light.
 While it can tolerate lower light levels, its growth will slow significantly and the leaves may lose their vibrancy.
 Avoid direct sunlight, which can scorch the delicate juvenile leaves.

 This plant requires consistently moist soil.
 Never allow the potting medium to dry out completely, as this often leads to rapid leaf drop and plant death.
-High humidity is essential; use a humidifier, pebble tray, or mist the plant daily to mimic its native subtropical environment.
+High humidity is essential.
+Use a humidifier, pebble tray, or mist the plant daily to mimic its native subtropical environment.

-Soil and Potting
+Soil and Planter

-Maintenance and Pruning
+and Pruning

 Prune regularly to maintain the desired shape and size.
 Creeping Fig is a fast grower and can quickly overtake its space.
 Trimming also encourages bushier growth.